DominoKorean/Render-dragon-shader-list/patchedapp.md

 https://discord.gg/years-static-shader-group-738688684223889409
 Patched app is an APK file of Minecraft that includes the [Materialbinloader](https://github.com/ddf8196/MaterialBinLoader) supported by the developer of the Years Static Shader.
 With Materialbinloader, you can easily apply or remove the Render Dragon shader pack, which is compatible with it, as a resource pack.
-However, it's important to note that **this APK file is equivalent to an illegal Minecraft duplication app that anyone can install.**
-This app should be used only after purchasing Minecraft legally.

 <br/>